eusoubrasileiro/stocks/Progress.md

     4. Made another experiment.
 Using 2 months for training and ~4 days for validation for local classifiers.
 I run CV on the entire data-set using local classifiers with same parameters as in 1 and 2.
 Found average accuracy of 75% on entire data-set only for the clipped version.
 Clipped version had better percentiles with [0, 1, 10, 50, 90] for average of one week of [0.4, 0.43, 0.65, 0.75, 0.85].
     5. Evaluating also with local model cross-validation, training scores using 'model score = sqrt(acc train*acc valid)' had a pearson of 0.46 (positive correlation) on the unclipped version averaged by week accuracy.
 Using a threadshould (based on the joint-plot kde) of 0.77 on the `model score` percentiles went from [0.15 0.3  0.4  0.55 0.75] to [0.3  0.4  0.5  0.65 0.8 ], again unclipped version.
 With a reduction to 20% of all predictions.
     6. Dicussion: comparing 4/5 with 2/3 results it seams that 2 months plus 4 days of validation is far inferior than the 5 years approach.
 One hypotheses is that 5 years contain more lessons from the past, on the same line the model may be too simple.
 Also one day percentis on the best case do not give p90 > 0.5.
 The best shortest period found was 2/3 days using cutoff of 0.85 that gives and p99 of 0.5 and p90 of 0.66.
 Param GridSearchCV would be nice but for while I don't care.

+-HUGE FIX NOTE for two points above: Target vector/class above was the next day residues direction 1 or 0.
+  - This is not the up/down daily class but instead the up/down of the difference to the SMA.
+  - I calculated the SMA for 2 days over Close Price
+  - Calculated the residues by removing the Close prices from it
+  - if the residues[i+1] > residues[i] -> class 1
+  - if the residues[i+1] <= residues[i] -> class 0
+  - it has 74% coincidence with up/down next-day class by notebook above.

 - [ ] Need to backtest on Metatrader 5 the best results found above.
 Altough I could try to backtest on my engine that would not work well for the 2H time-frame, stop-loss would be hitted too often and unrealistically.
  - [ ] Create predictions vector on 2H time-frame.